Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-- Software Engineering is an engineering approach that applies principles, methods and tools to develop and maintain high-quality software systems.
+- Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.
-The importance of software engineering in the technooogy industry is quality and reliability, cost-effectiveness, innovation and security.

 Identify and describe at least three key milestones in the evolution of software engineering.